gtvj/gtvj.github.io/objectives-2020-Q3.md

 # Objectives this quarter

 This page details my personal objectives for 6 July to 4 October 2020.

-This has been a strange year.
-At the time of writing the country is beginning to ease lockdown in response to the COVID-19 pandemic after more than 100 days.
+Plans will be updated as I progress through the period.
+The beginning of this period coincides with the country beginning to ease lockdown in response to the COVID-19 pandemic after more than 100 days.
+It's been a strange year.

 ## Health and fitness

-Objective: get back to the fitness levels I had before my 2018 injury.
+**Objective**: start getting back to the fitness levels I had before my 2018 injury.

-Results for this period:
+**Results for this period**:

-* Run four times each week following a structured training plan
+* Run regularly and embark on a structured training plan
+* Sign up to participate in a race in the next quarter
 * Be especially careful to avoid injuring myself (again)
 * Eat healthily

 ## Professional development

-Objective: Continuously improve my technical skills every week and proactively share my knowledge
+**Objective**: Continuously improve my technical skills and proactively share my knowledge

-Results for this period: Renew development skills in the front end staack for our new platform at work.
+**Results for this period**: Renew development skills in the front end stack for the new front end stack in my workplace.

 <div class="progress">
 <h3>Progress</h3>